 Duchenne muscular dystrophy (DMD) is an inherited X-linked muscular dystrophy caused by mutations in the dystrophin gene.
 It is characterized by progressive dystrophic changes in skeletal and cardiac muscle.
-Progressive weakness in affected children results in loss of ambulation at a mean age of 9.5 years (Van Essen 1997).
-There is progressive cardiomyopathy and respiratory failure occurs secondary to respiratory muscle weakness.
-The mean survival in the absence of ventilatory support is 19.5 years (Van Essen 1997).
-In 90% death is the result of respiratory failure and in 10% the result of cardiac involvement.
-Currently there is no proven effective curative treatment for this debilitating disease.
-A systematic review has found that glucocorticoid therapy improves muscle strength and function in the short-term.
+Progressive weakness in affected children results in loss of ambulation at a mean age of 9.5 years (van Essen 1997).
+There is progressive cardiomyopathy, and respiratory failure occurs secondary to respiratory muscle weakness.
+The mean survival in the absence of ventilatory support is 19.5 years (van Essen 1997).
+In 90% of patients, death is the result of respiratory failure, and in 10% the result of cardiac involvement.
+There is currently no proven effective curative treatment for this debilitating disease.
+A systematic review found that glucocorticoid therapy improves muscle strength and function in the short term.
 However, adverse effects were common and long-term benefits are uncertain (Manzur 2008).

-Spinal deformity, especially scoliosis, is progressive in the majority of people with DMD (Galasko 1995; Miller 1985).
-From the onset of spinal deformity, progression can be extremely rapid and impair unsupported sitting ability and further compromise the respiratory and cardiac function (Hsu 1983).
-Kurz observed a 4% decrease in vital capacity for every 10% progression of the spinal curve in people with DMD (Kurz 1983).
+Spinal deformity, especially scoliosis, is progressive in the majority of patients with DMD (Galasko 1995; Miller 1985).
+From the onset of spinal deformity, progression can be extremely rapid and impair unsupported sitting ability and further compromise respiratory and cardiac function (Hsu 1983).
+Kurz observed a 4% decrease in vital capacity for every 10% progression of the spinal curve in patients with DMD (Kurz 1983).
 Galasko found that on average, vital capacity decreases by 8% per year in patients with scoliosis secondary to DMD (Galasko 1992).
-Long-term corticosteroid treatment may slow the progress of scoliosis in people with DMD and may reduce the need for surgery (Dooley 2010), but adverse effects are frequent (Alman 2004).
-Non-operative treatment such as bracing might not prevent the progression of this kind of spinal deformity because of the progressive nature of the underlying muscle disease (Cambridge 1987; Colbert 1987).
-Therefore, non-operative treatment is usually considered only in exceptional cases when a person refuses surgery or when a person has a very advanced deformity with poor general health (Forst 1997; Heller 1997; McCarthy 1999).